BirdiD/Sentiment_Analysis/README.md

 # The Dataset

 I used Twitter dataset to do sentiment analysis.
 The dataset is composed of more than 14000 tweets.
 Given tweets about six US airlines, the task is to predict whether a tweet contains positive, negative, or neutral sentiment about the airline.
-The dataset can be found here (https://raw.githubusercontent.com/kolaveridi/kaggle-Twitter-US-Airline-Sentiment-/master/Tweets.csv).
+The dataset can be downloaded here (https://raw.githubusercontent.com/kolaveridi/kaggle-Twitter-US-Airline-Sentiment-/master/Tweets.csv).